 For example, the pam_userdb.so module uses secrets stored in a Berkeley DB file to authenticate the user.
-(Berkeley DB is an open source database system designed to be embedded in many application to track particular types of information.)
+Berkeley DB is an open source database system designed to be embedded in many applications to track information.
 The module takes a db argument, specifying the Berkeley DB filename to use, which can be different for different services.